Justkind14/LITA-Class-Documentation/README.md

 # LITA-Class-Documentation

 My first journey in becoming an analyst started with the introduction to data analysis, which laid the foundation for my future growth.
-The key tools used includes:
+The key tools used in the training are:

 #### 1) Microsoft Excel
 #### 2) SQL (Structured Query Language)
+#### 3) GitHub
-#### 3) Powerbi (Business Intelligence)
+#### 4) Powerbi (Business Intelligence)

 ## INTRODUCTION TO DATA ANALYSIS